FOREX-Dollar rises as risk appetite tempered by rising COVID-19 cases in U.S.

 "The chances have risen that risk aversion will rise again over the coming days due to the negative news flow, allowing the dollar to appreciate, rather than optimism making further ground," wrote Antje Praefcke, FX analyst at Commerzbank.
 "The downside in EUR-USD still seems to be the weaker side currently," she added.

-Relations between the United States and China are also in focus on China's strategy in Hong Kong.
-The U.S. Senate unanimously approved legislation on Thursday to penalize banks doing business with Chinese officials who help implement Beijing's new national security law for Hong Kong.
+Relations between the United States and China are also in focus over China's strategy in Hong Kong.
+The U.S. Senate unanimously approved legislation on Thursday to penalise banks doing business with Chinese officials who help implement Beijing's new national security law for Hong Kong.

 ALSO READ